mforbes/mmf-setup-fork/README.rst

      pip install --user hg+https://hg.iscimath.org/mforbes/mmf_setup@0.3.1
      mmf_setup cocalc

 2. Initial setup of a python distribution on a new computer.
 This is a little more involved since one needs to first install python (I recommend using Miniconda_) and then updating the tools.
 3. A place to document various aspects of installing and setting up python and related tools.
 Some of this is old, but kept here for reference.
+4. A generic way of setting `sys.path` for development work using the following (in order of decreasing precedence) by importing `mmf_setup.set_path`.

+   * An entry in a `pyproject.toml` file somewhere in a higher-level directory.
+   * An entry in a `setup.cfg` file somewhere in a higher-level directory.
+   * The directory returned by `hg root`.
+   * The directory returned by `git rev-parse --show-toplevel`.

 ====================
  Quickstart (TL;DR)